 Book your taxi transfer online easily and safely from the airport or port to any location via our partner website.

 Detailed directions will be sent to you when you book through CreteTravel.com

-Bank: There is no bank but there is an ATM at the village
+- Bank: There is no bank but there is an ATM in the village

 - Pets: Not allowed but maybe welcome by prior arrangement